sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 ```

 ### How to start a Git repo
-As you can see we haven't added a remote to our repository yet.
-At this point it's worth mentioning that there are two ways to get started with a Git repository.
+As you can see, we haven't added a remote to our repository yet.
+At this point, it's worth mentioning that there are two ways to get started with a Git repository.
 The first is the one we used at the beginning of this post: `git init`.
 This can be used to initialize a Git repository within an existing (on you local disk) directory.
-If however, there already is a remote Git repository, you can use `git clone`.
+If, however, there already is a remote Git repository, you can use `git clone`.
 Git clone works with `https` (most commonly used) and `ssh` protocols.
 For example:

 ```bash
 Sergiys-MacBook-Pro:~ sbagda01$ git clone https://github.com/sbagda01/sbagda01.github.io.git